Careers

 The careers team at Mary Webb works in partnership with staff across the whole school community.
 Teaching staff take all opportunities to embed career learning into their curriculum teaching.
 Resources for staff can be accessed below.

 Sharon Ruff is the school’s dedicated Independent Careers Adviser.
-Sharon is qualified to level 6 in Careers Guidance, is a member of the Career Development Institute, and part of the local careers network ‘The Careers Alliance’.
+Sharon is qualified to level 6 in Careers Guidance, and is a registered member of the Career Development Institute

-Sharon is available in school on Wednesdays, and Thursdays, and is based in the meeting room.
-All students are welcome to use the careers drop-in sessions at lunchtime.
+Sharon is available in school on Thursdays and Fridays and is based in the meeting room.
+All students are welcome to use the careers drop-in sessions on Thursday lunchtimes.
 Sharon has local prospectuses, careers leaflets, and lots of ideas about which careers websites students could use.
 Parents and carers are also very welcome to contact Sharon through school reception or via the main school email address.

 Mark Jervis is the designated Careers Leader at Mary Webb school.
 Mark co-ordinates Careers provision across all school years, and as Assistant Headteacher works collaboratively with the senior leadership team and the board of governors to ensure that a commitment to high quality career provision is an ongoing priority.